moondance-labs/tanssi-docs/learn/appchains/overview.md

 ---
 title: Appchain Overview
-description: Learn the high-level definitions of how a Tanssi Appchain works, its architecture, and the block production as a service mechanism with deterministic finality
+description: Learn the high-level definitions of how a Tanssi Appchain works, its architecture, and its block production as a service mechanism with deterministic finality.
 ---

 # Tanssi Appchains Overview {: #appchains-tanssi-overview }